dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 - Allocate a new `EVAL` code for your contract
   - If you would like this module to be available across the Komodo ecosystem, please reach out to our team to let us know your intended `EVAL` code <b>(?)</b>
 - Assign a global CC address for the module
 - (?
 Something about normal addresses was in the original material, does the developer need to do anything to facilitate these normal addresses?
-Or can a user create them automatically?)
+Or can a user create them automatically?)  <!-- dimxy3 normal addresses are usual addresses like in Bicoin to send or receive coins.
+The transaction inputs referred by such normal addresses are bypassed by Antara's module validation -->
 - Define the module's transactions
   - This includes the structure of their inputs, outputs, and opreturn format
 - Implement the common RPC functions that nearly all modules feature
   - These are typically functions for retrieving a list of all of the module's initial transactions, and for retrieving user addresses and the global CC address
-- Implement the module's unique RPC functions
+- Implement the module's specific RPC functions
   - These are used to create the module-related transactions and to return relevant information about the module's data and state
 - Implement the module's validation code